Rebranding a 100-year-old company.

 But challenge turned into opportunity in 2010, with the acquisition of the Linc Group of businesses.
-Linc opened ABM up to new markets (e.g., most conspicuously perhaps in Government services); significantly expanded its footprint; gave it new technologies to more efficiently deploy its global workforce; bolstered its ability to deliver more sustainable solutions; and added capabilities beyond its core (e.g., lock and dam management; translations services).
-Far from being ‘business as usual,’ adding Linc to the mix opened a path for ABM to enter the lucrative Integrated Facility Solutions (IFS) market, and marked a dramatic inflection point in corporate history.
+Linc opened ABM up to new markets (e.g., most conspicuously perhaps in Government services); significantly expanded its footprint; gave it new technologies to more efficiently deploy its global workforce; bolstered its ability to deliver more sustainable solutions; and added capabilities beyond its core (e.g. lock and dam management, translation services, etc.).
+Far from being business as usual, adding Linc to the mix opened a path for ABM to enter the lucrative Integrated Facility Solutions (IFS) market, and marked a dramatic inflection point in corporate history.

 Executive Management had the foresight to see the positive implications and benefits of managing these changes strategically.
 In particular, they saw how branding could—and should—play a role.
-They set out to capitalize on the Linc acquisition, leveraging it as a rationale for re-branding The Corporation and thus sending a Clarion Call about new strategic directions and a 'New Day' at ABM.
-The idea was to galvanize employees first; inform and inspire stakeholders; and ‘send a positive signal’ to analysts, business journalists, and the marketplace.
+They set out to capitalize on the Linc acquisition, leveraging it as a rationale for re-branding the corporation and sending a new message about exciting strategic directions and a new day at ABM.
+The idea was to galvanize employees first; inform and inspire stakeholders; and send a positive signal to analysts, business journalists, and the marketplace.